DID TESLA'S WARDENCLYFFE TOWER

 material.
 Suppose we drive a Tesla coil using a low power RF

 source which is weakly coupled?
-And the coil has very high "Q?"
-What
+And suppose the coil has extremely high

 In that case the coil's RF output voltage will ramp up slowly, as if

 the oscillating coil was a kind of "capacitor" being charged up.
 The